dskarbrevik/Data-Science-Gym/README.md

 This is a training ground for anyone that wants to sharpen their Data Science skills by simply practicing Data Science.

+This is for people with at least some background in Python programming and Data Science to get more practical experience.

+You should have at least some familiarity with (or be OK googling) the following libraries:
+* Numpy
+* Pandas
+* Scikit-learn
+* Tensorflow

 To see examples of completed data science workouts, click <a href="https://github.com/dskarbrevik/Data-Science-Gym/tree/master/My%20Completed%20Workouts">here</a>.

 ## The Big Idea